manovotny/eslint-plugin-get-off-my-lawn/docs/rules/prefer-arrow-functions.md

 * Definition safety.
 Creating arrow functions with `const` will ensure they are never able to be overridden.
 * Compactness.
 Arrow functions are typically easier to read and write and are less verbose.
 Arrow functions also allow for implicit returns.

+This rule is also React friendly by default, which most other arrow function linters are not.

 ## Rule Details

 The following patterns are considered warnings: